3 min read

 For ANY student, the most progress is seen when carryover is done at home.
 This goes for emotional AND academic progress.
 Any therapist or educator should be able to give you advice on how to work on specific goals at home.

-Academic and behavior support can be provided in many ways.
-Will the support be a pull-out model (student removed from the class for small-group support) or a push-in model (the support staff blends into the classroom for a period of time)?
+Academic and behavioral support can be provided in many ways.
+Will the support be a pull-out model (a student removed from class for small-group support) or a push-in model (the support staff blends into the classroom for a period of time)?
 I’ve often sat in meetings where parents were unaware their child was being taken to a separate classroom for academic support and seemed surprised.
 You should know exactly what your child’s day looks like!

-Those are the top 5 questions I would be prepared to ask at the IEP meeting.
+These are the top 5 questions parents should be prepared to ask at an IEP meeting.
 Again, there are many more, but are specific to disorders/syndromes.